vekatze/neut/book/src/basis.md

 ## On Executing Types

-A type in Neut is compiled into a pointer to a binary function like the below (pseudo-code):
+A type in Neut is compiled into a pointer to a binary function like the following (pseudo-code):

 ```neut
 define discard-or-copy-value(action-selector, value) {